Module atsamd_hal::clock::v2

 First, we need to develop some way to track the number of consumer clocks, N, within the type system.
 To accomplish this, we need both a way to represent N in the type system and a way to increase or decrease N when making or breaking connections in the clock tree.

-Next, we need a way to increase or decrease the type parameter N
+Next, we need a way to increase or decrease the type parameter N. The

 respectively.
 We can leverage these to create our own type with a counter